Rock 'n' Sock Connection: Reunions and legacy

 The Rock 'n' Sock Connection later reunited in November 1999, when Mankind helped The Rock defeat Prince Albert and Big Boss Man.
 On the Thanksgiving episode of SmackDown!, The Rock 'n' Sock Connection defeated the Hollys to become number one contenders to the WWF Tag Team Championship.
 They faced the New Age Outlaws for the titles in December at Armageddon but were unsuccessful in winning the titles after Al Snow interfered.
 After the match, The Rock got revenge by giving Snow a Rock Bottom and People's Elbow.

 The Rock 'n' Sock would later reunite in late 1999 to take on the McMahon-Helmsley Faction.
 Upon opposition, Triple H, then the WWF Champion, would place those two in a Pink-Slip-On-A-Pole match, where the loser will be fired from the WWF (kayfabe).
 Mankind lost the match, thus resulting in termination.
 However, a few days after Mankind's firing, The Rock was interviewed and finally announced that he acknowledged and respected Mankind's hard work with the company, mentioning that the Faction was abusing power.
 The Rock even went so far as to rally the entire WWF roster on the January 10, 2000 Raw Is War episode to demand Mankind's reinstatement, which Triple H complied and did.
-They teamed off-and-on until Foley's in-ring retirement in March 2000 and The Rock's blossoming movie career.
+Foley reverted into his Cactus Jack character in early 2000 and continued to team with The Rock, but since Cactus Jack did not use a smelly sock as part of his gimmick, the team was not officially called “Rock 'n' Sock“ during this time.
+Foley then retired in March 2000 and The Rock saw his movie career blossom, pausing the Rock and Sock connection.